Gennady Golovkin, opponents, fans remain in limbo over May 5 fight

 Martirosyan has made no secret of his interest in the fight.
 He is currently training in Southern California and he could be ready.
 However, Martirosyan is not ranked at middleweight by any of the four major sanctioning bodies (WBC, WBA, WBO, IBF).

 Martirosyan, though well-liked in boxing circles and courageous to a fault, is no Canelo Alvarez.
-Fights fell through with potential opponents Jaime Munguia of Mexico (too inexperienced), Gary “Spike” O’Sullivan (a Golden Boy stablemate of Alvarez), and a unification fight with WBO title holder Billy Joe Saunders runs up against a bout scheduled in June with Martin Murray.
+Prior to being considered, fights fell through with potential opponents Jaime Munguia of Mexico (too inexperienced) and Gary “Spike” O’Sullivan (a Golden Boy stablemate of Alvarez).
+A unification fight with WBO title holder Billy Joe Saunders of Great Britain runs up against a bout he has scheduled in June with Martin Murray.

 New May 5 fight must be secured by April 18

 Loeffler said venues in Las Vegas, Los Angeles, and even Madison Square Garden are still in play.
 Meantime, “Gennady’s actually doing his job.
 He’s training, he’s promoting he career, he’s doing everything he can do to stay active.
 It’s unfortunate when you have fights like this, the fallout is not under out control.
 We’re appreciative of the fans and the partners and all the support we’re getting.”

 Loeffler said Golovkin continues to train, and weighed in at 166 pounds at his 30-day weigh-in.
 His next bout will be his 20th title defense, tying Bernard Hopkins for the division record.
 “He’s creating history every time he steps in the ring,” said Loeffler.